-Short stature is a general term for people whose height is considerably below average, as compared to the height of their peers.
-While it can apply to adults, the term is most often used in reference to children.
+Short stature is a general term for people whose height is considerably below average compared to the height of their peers.
+While it can apply to adults, the term is more commonly used to refer to children.

-A child can be significantly shorter than his or her friends and still be perfectly healthy.
+A child can be significantly shorter than their friends and still be perfectly healthy.
 This is particularly true if both parents are also shorter than average.
 Genetics is a major determinant of height.

-There are three major reasons for short stature: constitutional growth delay, genetics, and disease.
+The 3 major reasons for short stature are constitutional growth delay, genetics, and disease.

 Constitutional growth delay

-Otherwise known as late bloomers, some children simply develop later than others.
+Some children simply develop later than others.
 These kids are small for their age and often enter puberty later.
-However, they will continue to grow once their friends have stopped.
+However, they’ll continue to grow after their friends have stopped.
 They usually catch up by adulthood.

 A number of diseases may cause unusually short stature.
 These diseases fall into several categories.